 The optimal windshield temperature range for repair is 70 to 100 degrees Fahrenheit.
 In the winter, it’s important to heat the temperature of a windshield gradually to reduce the risk of it cracking out, as broken glass does not react well to sudden changes in temperature.
 An infrared thermometer can be used to quickly check the windshield temperature.

 To warm a windshield, the preference of Delta Kits is to use a hair dryer on the outside of the windshield.
-Hair dryer sizes and shapes vary, but most are typically easy to use and do a great job.
+Hair dryer sizes and shapes vary, but most are typically easy to use and do an impressive job.
 We set them at the base of the windshield to ensure the warm air flows across the break at an even rate.
 If possible, running the vehicle’s windshield defroster will help maintain the temperature of the entire windshield as well.
 While preferable to warm the glass from the outside, warming from both the inside and outside reduces the time it takes to warm the windshield.

-If outside, using Delta Kits Bubble Dome provides additional protection against rain, snow, and ultra violet light.
+If outside, using Delta Kits’ Bubble Dome provides additional protection against rain, snow, and ultraviolet light.
 The Bubble Dome also keeps the injector and resin warm during the repair process.
 Just direct the warm air flow into the mouth of the Bubble dome to warm an area of glass 16” in diameter throughout the repair process.